GaryHostt/alexmacdonald.solutions/README.md

   - **The Manufacturing Maintenance Office**, an APEX application inspired by my time at DuPont

-      - go to [mmo.alexmacdonald.solutions](http://mmo.alexmacdonald.solutions), login and go to dashboard on the left menu, now you can look like you're busy doing science by leaving it on your second monitor
+      - login to [mmo.alexmacdonald.solutions](http://mmo.alexmacdonald.solutions), click 'Dashboard' on the left menu, now you can look like you're science-ing

       - <details> <summary>Read-only credentials</summary> username: guest / password: TheDog8MyHomework77! </details>